castroreyrobert/iTunesSearchListApp/README.md

+# MyCodingChallenge

-# iTunesSearchListApp
+# Objectives:
-iTunesSearchListApp is an Android app which displays a list of items obtained from an iTunes Search API and show a detailed view of each item.
+Create a master-detail application that contains at least one dependency.
+This application should display a list of items    obtained from a iTunes Search API and show a detailed view of each item.

 ## Data to be saved: